[Most articles can be downloaded; if you see no download form, write to us.]

 Putting Jesus’ instructions about perfection into context, we read:

 Each day, if we are immersed in unconditional, always-forgiving love more than the day before, we are being obedient to Jesus’ call to “be perfect as your heavenly Father is perfect.”
 We haven’t become perfect yet, but we are becoming perfect.
+We don’t to be enslaved to perfectionism.
 As long as we are headed in that direction, we are good stewards of God’s love, and He is very pleased!